Mr. Bungle: California (1998–2000)

 The recording process for California was more complex than for the band's previous records.
-They chose to record the disc to analog tape rather than digitally and some songs required several 24-track machines, utilizing over 50 tracks.
+It chose to record the album to analog tape rather than digitally and some songs required several 24-track machines, utilizing over 50 tracks.
 As a result, each song contains layers of original samples, keyboards, percussion and melodies.
-The album displays influences from Burt Bacharach and The Beach Boys, while blending lounge, pop, doo-wop, jazz, funk, exotica, thrash metal, Hawaiian, Middle Eastern, alternative metal, surf music, kecak and avant-garde music.
+The album displays influences from Burt Bacharach and The Beach Boys, while blending lounge, pop, doo-wop, jazz, funk, exotica, thrash metal, Hawaiian, Middle Eastern, alternative metal, surf music, kecak, and avant-garde music.

 The band toured North America, Australia and Europe to support the record.
-They also notably appeared on the 2000 edition of the SnoCore Tour, performing alongside alternative metal acts whom they had influenced, such as Incubus and System of a Down.
-According to Trevor Dunn, Mr. Bungle were "completely out of place" on the SnoCore Tour.
-He stated, "We were sort of the grandpas of the tour, so we started really messing with the audiences.
+They also appeared on the 2000 edition of the SnoCore Tour, performing alongside alternative metal acts it had influenced, such as Incubus and System of a Down.
+According to Dunn, Mr. Bungle was "completely out of place" on the SnoCore Tour.
+He said: "We were sort of the grandpas of the tour, so we started really messing with the audiences.
 We dressed up like the Village People and acted super gay which really pissed off the metal kids."

-The band played what would turn out to be their last concert in nearly 20 years on September 9, 2000 in Nottingham, England.
+Mr. Bungle played its last concert in nearly 20 years on September 9, 2000, in Nottingham, England.
 Following the California tour, the members again went their separate ways to pursue their various side projects.
-During the early 2000s, Patton was primarily touring and recording with his metal project Fantômas and the newly formed supergroup Tomahawk.
-Mr. Bungle were assumed to be in another period of self-described "hibernation", with Patton optimistically stating in October 2001 to Kerrang! that "it's gotta take a rest.
+During the early 2000s, Patton was primarily touring and recording with his metal project Fantômas (which also featured Dunn) and the newly formed supergroup Tomahawk.
+Mr. Bungle was assumed to be in another period of "hibernation", with Patton telling Kerrang! in October 2001 that "it's gotta take a rest.
 There's a few of us that aren't even ready to face it again for a while.
 We'll put it on the shelf for now and see what happens to it and hopefully revisit it again."
+However, Patton announced in a 2004 interview with Rolling Stone that the group had disbanded.